rawgraphs/rawgraphs-core/website/docs/rendering.md

 this function call will draw the chart in your document and return an instance of the `DOMChart` class, which extends the `Chart` class and has an internal reference to the DOM node.

 :::info
 At the moment rawgraphs-core has not support for **updating** a chart once it's rendered.
-In the `renderToDOM` method, the target dom node inner html always cleaned before proceeding to the actual chart rendering.
+In the `renderToDOM` method, the target dom node inner html is always cleaned before proceeding to the actual chart rendering.
 :::